 The Framework proposed in this article enables brands to win the market by achieving unprecedented value-creation via a brand ecosystem.
 This brand ecosystem is data-rich, interconnected, and digitally driven; transforming business models with the tools and processes that put customers’ needs at the forefront of decision-making.
 It extracts the mechanisms that allow platform business models to achieve innovation-led, scalable growth and applies them to almost any business model, in any sector.
 The result?
-A resilient business model that offers irresistible customer experiences, fosters innovative thinking, and delivers exceptional value to customers.
+A resilient business model that offers irresistible customer experiences, fosters innovative thinking, and delivers exceptional value to consumers.

 - COVID-19 has created a sense of urgency for brands to initiate digital transformation